konpyutaika/nifikop/README.md

 - Help new users with issues they may encounter :muscle:
 - Send a pull request with your new features and bug fixes :rocket:

+## Companies

+If you are a company that uses or contributes to the Operator and you would like to help the operator to get more visibility, you can create a Pull Request to add you to the [list of companies](https://github.com/konpyutaika/nifikop/blob/master/site/website/src/pages/index.js#L104) working on or with NiFiKop !

 ## Credits

 - Operator implementation based on [banzaicloud/kafka-operator](https://github.com/banzaicloud/kafka-operator)